blues/app-accelerators/27-cellular-connected-electronic-kiosk/README.md

 # Cellular-Connected Electronic Kiosk

-A cellular-based solution for downloading resources for an electronic kiosk display without an Internet connectiod, using a simple Python script.
+A cellular-based solution for downloading resources for an electronic kiosk display without an Internet connected, using a simple Python script.

 This project is designed to be run on a Raspberry Pi computer with no Internet connection via a Python script.
 In an effort to keep the required download size for the Pi small, the hardware and Notehub cloud setup is included in this repo, and the code required to run the app on the Pi and a sample web app to demonstrate how to zip up a project are located in a [separate repository](https://github.com/blues/accelerators-cellular-connected-electronic-kiosk).